Luis Caputo: Secretary and Minister of Finances

+On 5 November 2017, the Paradise Papers, a set of confidential electronic documents relating to offshore investment, revealed that Caputo had managed at least two offshore wealth funds.

 President of Central Bank

-On 14 June 2018, Caputo became President of the BCRA.
-His main challenge was to contain inflation, a result that Sturzenegger's administration did not achieve in 2018.
+On 14 June 2018, Caputo became President of the Central Bank of Argentina (BCRA).
+His main challenge was to contain inflation, a result that the Sturzenegger administration did not achieve in 2018.

-Caputo was in the midst of a context of mistrust in the economic program.
-He increased the interest rate from 20% and the Argentine peso was devalued by 40% in three months during his administration.
+Caputo was in the midst of the 2018 Argentine monetary crisis.
+He increased the interest rate from 20% and the Argentine peso was devalued by 40% in three months.

-He oversaw a dramatic reduction in BRCA debt in the form of LEBAC bills, a move considered to be an important achievement.
+He oversaw a dramatic reduction in BRCA debt in the form of Letras del Banco Central (LEBAC) bills, a move considered to be an important achievement.

 Meanwhile, the BCRA's reserves in June were $45 billion and, upon announcing its resignation, it reached $49 billion (considering here the IMF's money inflow).

 He resigned on 25 September 2018 "for personal reasons", during a negotiation with the International Monetary Fund and internal policies, and was replaced by the Secretary of Economic Policy of the Ministry of Treasury, Guido Sandleris.

 Argentine stocks and bonds fell after his departure from the Central Bank.